99z/book-quotes/README.md

 * _The Peopleware Papers: Notes on the Human Side of Software_ by Larry Constantine
 * _Hackers & Painters: Big Ideas from the Computer Age_ by Paul Graham
 * _Pragmatic Thinking and Learning: Refactor Your Wetware_ by Andy Hunt
+* _The Pragmatic Programmer: From Journeyman to Master_ by Andrew Hunt & David Thomas

 ### Craftsmanship